AdrianAntico/AdrianAntico/README.md

 - 👨🏽‍💻 I’m currently working on [RemixAutoML](https://github.com/AdrianAntico/RemixAutoML);
 - 💬 Ask me about anything, I am happy to help;
-- 🌱 Education: I have a BS degree in Actuarial Science with Minors in Finance, Economics, and Philosophy;
 - 📫 How to reach me: adrianantico@gmail.com;
 - ⚡ Fun fact: My brother took the photo to the right michaelantico@yahoo.com;
+- 🌱 I have a BS degree in Actuarial Science with Minors in Finance, Economics, and Philosophy.
+I even passed exams P, FM, and MFE.;

 **Languages and Tools:**